 South African Waste Pickers’ Association - SAWPA was established in 2007 and had its first national meeting in 2009 with attendance by 100 waste pickers from seven provinces in South Africa.
 The Association is an organized national movement of people working on landfill sites and in streets collecting recyclable waste materials and earning an income from selling this waste material for recycling.
 SAWPA was instrumental in ensuring that the government recognize waste pickers as part of the economy of the country through national legislation concerning waste management.

-Southern Cape Land Committee - SCLC was established in 1987 in response to the threatened forced removal of the community of Lawaaikamp in George, under the Apartheid government.
-SCLC is a NGO working with excluded rural women, men and youth in the Southern Cape and Central Karoo and western regions of the Eastern Cape towards agrarian transformations.
+The Support Centre for Land Change - The Support Centre for Land Change (SCLC - formerly Southern Cape Land Committee) was established in 1987 in response to the threatened forced removal of the community of Lawaaikamp in George, under the Apartheid government.
+The SCLC is an NGO working with excluded rural women, men and youth in the Southern Cape and Central Karoo and western regions of the Eastern Cape towards agrarian transformations.
 The Committee challenges unjust societal conditions which maintained skewed power relationships we commit ourselves to conscientize and organize through supporting people-driven organization and movements for change.

 South Durban Community Environmental Alliance - SDCEA is an environmental justice organisation based in south Durban.
 It is made up of 16 affiliate organisations, and it has been active since its formation in 1996.
 It is considered successful for many reasons, one of which is that it is a vocal and vigilant grouping in terms of lobbying, reporting and researching industrial incidents and accidents in this area.
 It contributes to the struggle against environmental racism for environmental justice and environmental health.